ScottReidux/Capstone_Team_5/README.md

 For this project we built an RNN model to classify grants into catagories based on thier title, and compare that to the classifications that BerTopic produced.

+### Final Notebook
+- Capstone_Project_Final.ipynb
+- - Includes EDA through the final code
+  - Everything below includes the steps taken to get to the final notebook

 ### Dataset

 https://www.kaggle.com/datasets/webdevbadger/federal-grants-and-funding-opportunities